matspunt/CellSimGMX/README.md

 - [x] Come up with files and simulation directory layout.
 How is everything run and named?
 How should the files be organized for the user?

 In the future (**MEDIUM PRIORITY**)
+- [ ] Include: https://github.com/shirtsgroup/physical_validation to assess physical reasonableness systems.
 - [ ] Allow inhomogeneous system creation from different cell types (i.e. with a different distribution of junction beads, VdW properties etc) instead of merely duplicating a single type.
 - [ ] Introduce analysis modules which either wrap GMX tools or our own implementation which calculate some properties of the systems.
 - [ ] Introduce a nucleus within the Cell (a mini cell with smaller sigma?) at random positions in the tisuse.
 Keep the center particle independent of the nucleus.

 Nice-to-have's (**LOW PRIORITY**)
-- [ ] Include documentation of the code using sphinx / doxygen.
+- [x] Include documentation of the code using sphinx / doxygen.
 - [ ] Make installation compatible with conda (currently only pip is supported)

 ## Analysis modules